Influencing U.S. Government Policy

 WWF advocates for strong U.S. federal policies and funding for international conservation, working closely with Congress and partner agencies, including USAID, the U.S. Fish and Wildlife Service (USFWS), and the State Department.
 WWF also advocates for strong domestic policies to combat climate change, protect endangered species, and conserve important American landscapes and seascapes, including the grasslands of the Northern Great Plains and the Alaskan Arctic.

-Wildlife and Biodiversity Conservation
+INVESTING IN Wildlife and Biodiversity Conservation

 Bison herd and newborn calves, Wolakota Buffalo Range, Rosebud Sioux Reservation